levibostian/levi.earth/content/automatic_dependency_updates.md

 * Optionally: a security scanner runs against pull request to perform a vulnerability scan to avoid merging in code with known vulnerabilities.
 * If I decide to allow it, as long as test suite passes, automatically merge the pull request with the dependencies updated inside.
     * No need to make a new deployment of the software as we did not make a new feature or fix a bug for customers.
 Unless we are using a vulnerability tool and find the security of the software has been improved, we make a release but that release can be manually triggered by a developer.

-# Potential problems

-## How do I handle breaking changes?

-What do we do if a major version update occurs and it breaks the compiling of our code?
-There is nothing more annoying then wanting to work on an app and find that a major version update happened for a certain tool that you use and you need to view a migration guide, determine what changed, make the changes to your tooling, commit.

-Even with this risk, I still want this workflow to attempt to make major version updates even if it means that it could break my compilation.
-I would rather fix all major version updates once for all of my projects then have to update each project individually in the future when I plan on working on that app again.

-If the automatic upgrade tool creates a pull request that has a failed test suite because of a breaking change introduced, I can use a tool such as [git-xargs](https://github.com/gruntwork-io/git-xargs) to update all of these broken pull requests at once.
-With tools such as [git-xargs](https://github.com/gruntwork-io/git-xargs), you can write a script that performs a change to your code base such as creating a new file or modifying existing files and push those changes to the existing pull request.
-We can then see if the test suite succeeds and if so, we fixed the breaking change!